 An embryo transfer – the background

 Dr Garcia sheds some light on the history of embryo transfers.
-In late 1970s, as there was no vitrification method yet, doctors were forced to transfer all the good embryos they had retrieved.
+In the late 1970s, as there was no vitrification method yet, doctors were forced to transfer all the good embryos they had retrieved.
 It meant transferring 3-5 embryos at once.
 It resulted in lots of twin/multiple pregnancies through IVF.
-In 1980s, the lab culture of embryos started to prolong and embryo transfers slowly moved from day 1 to day 3.
+In the 1980s, the lab culture of embryos started to prolong, and embryo transfers slowly moved from day 1 to day 3.
 When the incidence of multiple gestations increased to 15-30%, entailing a risk of pregnancy complications, fertility specialists started looking for new technologies to improve embryo selection.
-Late 1990s brought first attempts of a single embryo transfer.
+The late 1990s brought the first attempts at a single embryo transfer.

 Improving embryo selection with long culture